tldr-pages/tldr/pages/common/exenv.md

 `exenv global {{version}}`

-- Use a specific version of Elixir for an application/project directory:
+- Use a specific version of Elixir for the current application/project directory:

 `exenv local {{version}}`